Background pattern

 • increased levels of potassium in the blood (hyperkalemia)

-• low levels of sodium in the blood that may be acquired during hospitalization (nosocomial hyponatremia) and related neurological disorder (acute hyponatremic encephalopathy).
-Hyponatremia may cause irreversible brain damage and death due to cerebral edema/inflammation (see also section 2 “Warnings and precautions”)
+• low levels of sodium in the blood that can be acquired during hospitalization (nosocomial hyponatremia) and related neurological disorder (acute hyponatremic encephalopathy).
+Hyponatremia can cause irreversible brain damage and death due to brain inflammation (cerebral edema/inflammation) (see also section 2 “Warnings and precautions”)

 • high levels of chloride in the blood or low levels of bicarbonate in the blood (hyperchloremic acidosis)